-" Involve the Public in Township affairs, whether it be input for the comprehensive plan or guidance on the design of a new development or public improvements.
+" Foster public participation in Township matters, whether it be input for the comprehensive plan or guidance on the design of a new development or public improvements.

-- " Cooperate with Regional Planning Efforts as the Township is not an isolated community; what impacts the region, impacts the Township.
-The Township has and should continue to immerse themselves in regional plans and agencies especially those intiatives involving the US 33 corridor.
+" Cooperate with Regional Planning Efforts as the

-- Zoning Administration is one of the strategies in which the Township can take the lead and can implement policies and guidelines that will aid in the implementation of plans.
+Township is not an isolated community; what impacts the region, impacts the Township.
+The Township has and should continue to immerse themselves in regional plans and agencies especially those intiatives involving the US 33 corridor. " Zoning Administration is one of the strategies Im in which the he Township can take go the lead and can thi implement policies wo and guidelines ag that will aid in the the implementation of fee plans.

-- " Coordinate Public and Private Improvements to help achieve certain goals.
+" Coordinate Public and Private

+Improvements to help achieve certain goals.
 An example of this is the Township worked to conserve agricultural parcels through state or federal programs.

-- " Citizen Volunteer

-Committees can

-been formed as

-a way to involve

-the public in many

-of Millcreek's

-important issues.

-These committees

-provide an

-opportunity

-for community

-members to focus

-on specific issues.
+Citizen Volunteer Committees can been formed as a way to involve the public in many of Millcreek's important issues.
+These committees provide an opportunity for community members to focus on specific issues.